-- Traditional – This is a pure insurance contract that has tax advantages, low premiums if you plan before retirement, and in most states, partnership benefits that provide additional asset protection.
+- Traditional – This is a pure insurance contract with tax advantages, low premiums if you plan before retirement and partnership benefits that provide additional asset protection in most states.

-- Asset-Based or “Hybrid” – This is either a life insurance policy or annuity with a rider that covers long-term care services.
-While many require you to be “terminal,” the best ones have the same long-term care triggers as the traditional plans.
-The big selling point for some people is the death benefit if you’re lucky enough never to need long-term care.
-In addition, if you own a life insurance policy or annuity with enough cash value, you can complete a “1035 tax-free exchange” to one of these policies.
+- Asset-Based or "Hybrid" – This is either a life insurance policy or annuity with a rider covering long-term care services.
+While many require you to be "terminal," the best ones have the same long-term care triggers as the traditional plans.
+For some people, the big selling point is the death benefit if you're lucky enough never to need long-term care.
+If you own a life insurance policy or annuity with enough cash value, you can complete a "1035 tax-free exchange" to one of these policies.

 - Short-duration – This is a mini-policy that will cover a year, sometimes two of long-term care.
 Some of these plans only cover care at home; others include facilities.
 Generally, they have reduced underwriting criteria as well.